pnnl/hexwatershed/paper.md

 # Introduction

 Spatial discretization is the cornerstone of all spatially distributed numerical simulations including hydrologic simulations.
 In hydrologic modeling the study domain is commonly discretized using a Square Grid Spatial Discretization (SGSD).
-Few studies have investigated the performance of other spatial discretizations such as Hexagon Grid Spatial Discretization (HGSD) in hydrology.
+Few studies have investigated the performance of other spatial discretizations such as Hexagon Grid Spatial Discretization (HGSD) in hydrology [@Weller2009].

 In Geographic Information System (GIS), SGSD is the most widely used approach to represent spatial information.
-For example, a raster Digital Elevation Model (DEM) dateset is usually used to describe the surface elevation of a Region Of Interest (ROI) on the Earth's surface \citep{Gesch2002}.
-Because SGSD data structure can be represented by a rectangular array /matrix directly, it is convenient for computation, analysis, visualization and storage.
+For example, a raster Digital Elevation Model (DEM) dateset is usually used to describe the surface elevation of a Region Of Interest (ROI) on the Earth's surface [@Gesch2002].
+Because SGSD data structure can be represented by a rectangular array/matrix directly, it is convenient for computation, analysis, visualization and storage.
 However, SGSD has several limitations:
 * SGSD cannot represent adjacency uniformly
 * SGSD will create ``island'' effect due to the differences in D4 and D8 neighbor definitions
 * SGSD cannot effectively represent a spherical topology